The Outdoor Sectionals Worth Investing in So Yours Doesn’t Fall Apart by September

 Best Value: Walker Edison Macae 4-Piece Outdoor Sectional

-If you’re looking to quickly outfit a patio, with no fretting over surfaces or additional seating, consider the Macae set.
+If you’re looking to quickly outfit a patio with no fretting over surfaces or additional seating, consider the Macae set.
 Landing on the product page with no context might lead you to believe you’ll just be getting a sofa.
 But if you read the fine print, you’ll realize this is a four-piece set complete with two sofas, a chair, and a coffee table.
 Available on Amazon with exceptionally quick delivery, this 4-star-rated quartet is one to watch regularly, as it can go on sale in spurts.
 Reviewers report that the light powder-coated aluminum and polysynthetic wood frame is easy to assemble; plus the whole shebang—which is rust-, water-, and UV resistant—is pretty sturdy.
 Shoppers also note that the cushions are well filled and the fabric feels durable, but if you’re not diligent about stashing them in inclement weather, you may want to replace them with a darker option.
 Others remark about how helpful the modular design is.
 “I like that this is configurable,” one reviewer says.
-“I can always rearrange into an L shape as well.
+“I can always rearrange into an L-shape as well.
 The Amazon delivery person brought it straight up the elevator to my place.”

 Best All-Weather Wicker: Serena & Lily Pacifica Corner Sectional

 Yes, it’s an investment, but this wicker sectional is worth it if you’ve recently settled into your forever home or are looking for a serious outdoor living upgrade.
 The woven resin provides an exceptionally hard-wearing, long-lasting update to the classic wicker look.
-The cushions feature an all-weather foam and polyester fill, and the removable covers come in the brand’s performance fabrics, which resist mildew, repel water, and hold up against all sorts of sun and storms without fading.
+The cushions feature an all-weather foam and polyester fill, and the removable covers come in the brand’s performance fabrics, which resist mildew, repel water, and hold up against sunlight and storms without fading.
 Plus the cushions attach to the frame with Velcro to prevent slippage.
 Trust us: Once you sit down, you’re not going to want to get up.

 Best Aluminum: Outer Aluminum Outdoor 4-Seat Sectional

 On those cushions, which carry a five-year limited warranty, you’ll find machine washable, UV-resistant fabric that covers memory foam typically seen in mattresses.
 We prefer the lighter colorways, but that’s up to you.
 The brand’s patented weather-resistant cover, called OuterShell, is integrated so you can seamlessly pull it over the backrest and bottom cushion when you’re finished lounging.
 It attaches with two Velcro tabs and has a handle for easy toting and lets you skip fighting with a cover that must be kept elsewhere.
-If you’re stumped on where to start, Outer offers free design consultations and free fabric swatches; you can also chat with a product specialist or visit a showroom.
+If you’re stumped on where to start, Outer offers free design consultations and fabric swatches; you can also chat with a product specialist or visit a showroom.

-Best Teak: Neighbor Outdoor Sectional
+Best Teak: Neighbor Outdoor Sectionals

 Best Small Space: Target Opalhouse Latigo Patio Sectional